-- ✓ E1) Fiction-Writing can be presented in any form of genre such as a story, letter, poem or script for stage or screen. - E2) Non-Fiction-In this form of creative writing the author uses self-exploratory writing that draws on personal experiences.
+There is a limit of six one sided pages, however if a piece is longer, the exhibitor can enter a synopsis along with the total piece.
+The synopsis can be no more than the six- page limit.
+Recorded oral presentations of the work can also be submitted with the written work.
+E1) Fiction-Writing can be presented in any form of genre such as a story, letter, poem or script for stage or screen.
+E2) Non-Fiction-In this form of creative writing the author uses self-exploratory writing that draws on personal experiences.
 The format could be an autobiography, personal story, letter, poem or script for stage or screen that is based on true-life experiences for the author.

-POSTERS AND 3-DIMENSIONAL DISPLAYS

-Educational posters/3-dimensional displays -Exhibit should be selfexplanatory through the use of appropriate captions, signs or labels and should be limited to approximately 2'x4'.
+POSTERS AND 3-DIMENSIONAL DISPLAYS Educational posters/3-dimensional displays - Exhibit should be self-explanatory through the use of appropriate captions, signs or labels and should be limited to approximately 2'x4'.
 The exhibit will be evaluated on content, illustration, organization, clarity, visual appeal and readability.
 All exhibits must include a written summary to help evaluator understand the purpose and/or outcome.

-Public Presentation Posters

-Posters must be accompanied by a descriptive summary so that evaluator clearly understands why/how the poster was used.

-Poster/Exhibit: Individual or Group

-- A series of posters (at least 14" x 22")/photos (8" x 10") or threedimensional exhibit representing any aspect of 4-H Youth Development projects and/or activities. - Must be limited to 2'x4'
+Public Presentation Posters Posters must be accompanied by a descriptive summary so that evaluator clearly understands why/how the poster was used.
+Poster/Exhibit: Individual or Group A series of posters (at least 14" x 22")/photos (8" x 10") or three-dimensional exhibit representing any aspect of 4-H Youth 026 С 00002 Development projects and/or activities.
+Must be limited to 2'x4' 4-H Banners Size: 2' x 4' 3.00 2.00 1.00 026 С 00003 Designed to hang vertically or horizontally Any assembly technique can be used Must incorporate the 4-H Clover PERFORMING ARTS Exhibits should illustrate the exhibitor's involvement in performing arts.

-4-H BANNERS

-- Size: 2' x 4'

-- Designed to hang vertically or horizontally

-- Any assembly technique can be used

-- Must incorporate the 4-H Clover

-PERFORMING ARTS

-Exhibits should illustrate the exhibitor's involvement in performing arts.
 Involvement may be as a performer, technical support staff, review or observer.

-Prop

-Any object or material constructed by the exhibitor for use in a production.
+3.00 2.00 1.00 Prop Any object or material constructed by the exhibitor for use in a production.
 Examples: backdrop, scenery, puppet, mask, etc. Note: Costumes are evaluated in Textiles and Clothing classes.

-Script

-An original sketch, scene or play written by the exhibitor.

-Documentation

-Notebook, posters or 3-dimensional exhibits about involvement in live performances.

-Other

-Any performing arts exhibit or project falling outside the categories described above.

-OPEN CLASS

-Is an option for exhibits deemed by the County Educator to be worthwhile but fall outside the categories described above.
+Script An original sketch, scene or play written by the exhibitor.
+Documentation Notebook, posters or 3-dimensional exhibits about involvement in live performances.
+Other 026 С 00004 Any performing arts exhibit or project falling outside the categories described above.
+OPEN CLASS Is an option for exhibits deemed by the County Educator to be worthwhile but fall 3.00 2.00 1.00 026 С 00005 outside the categories described above.
 The decision to bring such exhibits is left to the discretion of the 4-H Extension Educator.

-SECTION DA Thru DF CONSUMER & FAMILY SCIENCES

-Exhibiting 4-H projects provides opportunities for youth recognition as well as learning experiences.
-Exhibits also provide a venue from which the public can gain a sense of the breadth and depth of 4-H project activities.
+3.00 2.00 1.00

+Cloverbud

+4H Cloverbud members ages 5-8 are invited to exhibit entries of items (in addition to animals classes) done as a result of the Cloverbud project book, or any other appropriate item in the area of foods, clothing, art objects, crafts, photography, scrapbooks, woodworking, natural resources, and gardening items.
+Cloverbuds will receive a Cloverbud ribbon.
+Participants will not be placed.

+026

+CB

+CB

+Cloverbud Exhibits, Non-Animal

+RIBBON

+Cloverbud 4H club Display participants are open to clubs having five or more members enrolled.
+Display may depict or represent any club project, community service, recreating, citizenship or leadership.
+The exhibit booth measures 4' x 4'.
+Cloverbuds will receive a Cloverbud ribbon.
+Clubs will not be placed.

+026

+CB

+CBD

+Cloverbud supervise a Cloverbud ribbon.
+Clubs will not be placed.